ben-marshall/microcoder/docs/usage.md

   --opt-coalesce        Enable coalecsing of blocks to improve performance.
 ```

-The key arguments are `instructions` and `program` which define the source
+The key argument is `program` which defines the source
-files containing the instruction definitions and program code / ports
+file containing the top level of your program.
+Instructions, and other
-respectively.
+sub-modules of the program are included with the `using` statement.

 The `--gendocs` switch will make the tool emit a simple HTML page which
 documents any defined instructions it is aware of.
 This can be useful for